Boston College Law School

 - United States Sentencing Guidelines 2004: An Experiment that has Failed, American College of Trial Lawyers, September 2004 (as a member of the College’s Task Force on the United States Sentencing Guidelines).

 - Special Trial Issues (with Josh Wall), Massachusetts Superior Court Criminal Practice Manual, Massachusetts Continuing Legal Education (2003, 2006).

 - The USA Patriot Act: Effects on American Employers and Businesses, Boston Bar Journal, May/June 2002.

 - Crisis in Corrections in Massachusetts, a Report of the Boston Bar Association’s Task Force on Justice, Boston Bar Association, 1991.

 Jack’s professional activities have involved service to the bar, public interest organizations and legal education, including:

-- Chair of the Committee for Public Counsel Services, which oversees the provision of legal representation to indigent persons in criminal and civil cases in Massachusetts (2012-present); Member (2009-2012).
+- Chair of the Committee for Public Counsel Services, the governing board of Massachusetts’ public defender agency, which provides legal representation to indigent persons in criminal and civil cases throughout the state.

 - Member of the American Bar Association’s nine-member Criminal Justice Standards Committee, which monitors, updates and implements the ABA’s Standards for Criminal Justice.
 Jack served as a reviewer of the ABA Standards for Criminal Justice: DNA Evidence (2007) and ABA Standards for Criminal Justice: Prosecutorial Investigations (2008).

-- Member of the Massachusetts Sentencing Commission, by appointment of the Governor (2004 - 2005).
+- Member of the Massachusetts Sentencing Commission, by appointment of the Governor.

 - Member of the Massachusetts State Committee of the American College of Trial Lawyers and the ACTL’s Federal Criminal Procedure Committee.